jgoog/Portfolio/deployment-project/README.md

 - **Connection to Project**: Properly setting up the CI/CD pipeline and using Docker for containerization were essential for the successful build, management, and deployment of the UAM application.

 ### JF 1.7
-- **Full Text of Job Function**: Can follow company, team, or client approaches to continuous integration, version, and source control.
+- **Can follow company, team, or client approaches to continuous integration, version, and source control.**
 - **Situation**: In the UAM Docker Frontend project, maintaining a consistent and reliable codebase was crucial, requiring effective use of version control and continuous integration.
 - **Actions**:
   - **Version Control**: Used Git and GitHub for version control, ensuring all code changes were tracked and managed efficiently.